 When one’s project has high level expectation regarding characteristics like reliability or security, it will be especially relevant to add dedicated practices to better cover this specific goals.

-The Agile Alliance group 'Managing Technical Debt' would like to thank the reviewers from software vendors who collaborated to the edition of the Agile Alliance Debt Analysis Model
+The Agile Alliance group ‘Managing Technical Debt’ would like to thank the reviewers from software vendors who collaborated on the edition of the Agile Alliance Debt Analysis Model

 |BUGSENG / Reviewer: Roberto Bagnara|